Interest Versus Commitment

-I can assure you of that and yet I have run a time, off of very little talent, that many said I could not.
+I can assure you of that and yet I have run a time in the marathon few men have.

-Who, in their right mind, would think as a 2.43 marathoner that a 2.19 marathon was something they were capable of?
+Who, in their right mind, would think as a 2.43 marathoner that 2.19 marathon was possible?

 I endured setback after setback in my quest to break 2.22.00 and believed I could do it while I was still 21 minutes off.

-My personal best was run nearly 7 years ago.
+My personal best was run 7 years ago.